kattu99/ReadingList/README.md

 4. Kane and Abel, *Jeffrey Archer*
 5. Dune Messiah, *Frank Herbert*
 6. The Last Man and the End of History, *Francis Fukuyama*
+7. The Mom Test: How to talk to customers, *Rob Fitzpatrick*

 ### 2022
 1. The Accidental Prime Minister: The Making and Unmaking of Manmohan Singh, *Sanjaya Baru*